Free online self-harm support for 14 to 19 year olds.

 Croydon Drop In supports young people aged 11 to 25 years old and families who live, work or study in the London Borough of Croydon.

-Croydon IAPT (Improving Access to Psychological Therapies) are a free and confidential NHS service provided by the South London and Maudsley NHS Foundation Trust.
+Croydon Talking Therapies (IAPT) are a free and confidential NHS service provided by the South London and Maudsley NHS Foundation Trust.

 Deaf4Deaf (D4D) is a team of Deaf Mental Health Counsellors & Psychotherapists from different backgrounds who offer counselling in the preferred communication style of choice.